 Sarah grew up in Ithaca, NY and moved to northeastern Ohio in 2008 to attend Baldwin Wallace University, from which she is a recent graduate.
 Sarah will be applying to veterinary programs in the fall with the intent of pursuing a career as a veterinarian in companion animal or equine medicine.

 In addition to her love for animals, Sarah is an avid musician and has played the cello since a very young age.
 Currently, she resides in Berea with her two cats, Dexter and Chloe.
 In her spare time, Sarah loves riding her horse, reading, and spending time outdoors.

 Karen grew up and still resides in North Olmsted.
 Her love of animals began at a very young age while watching her grandfather judge dog shows and breed Boxers and Shih Tzus.
 Her passion turned into a career in 1988 when she entered an Animal Productivity and Care program in Middleburg Heights.
-In 1997, Karen interviewed, hired, and trained Dr. Smith (before she was a doctor) for a receptionist position at a local animal hospital.
-Now, she helps Dr. Smith manage both Sandstone and Emerald Animal Hospital’s daily operations, such as inventory and OSHA safety protocols for the staff.
+In 1997, Karen interviewed, hired, and trained Dr. Smith (before she was a doctor) for a receptionist position at MetroPet Animal Hospital in Berea.
+Now Karen manages both Sandstone and Emerald Animal Hospital’s daily operations, such as inventory and OSHA safety protocols for the staff.
 She is certified as Fear Free and is training her staff to use fear free handling in everyday practice.

 Karen married her high school sweetheart.
-Together, they have 2 teenage daughters, 4 dogs, and 1 cat.
+Together, they have 2 daughters in college, 2 dogs, and 1 cat.
 She has served on the Board of Trustees of the Cleveland Edges Skating Club for the past several years and currently holds the position of President.
-Her free time is spent watching her daughters ice skate on a synchronized skating team, reading, and enjoying the outdoors.
+Her free time is spent watching her daughter ice skate on a synchronized skating team, reading, and enjoying the outdoors.